Kansas Corporation Commission

 The authority of the KCC is derived from KSA 74-601 to 74-631.
-The current Corporation Commissioners are Dwight Keen (who is the current chair), Shari Feist Albrecht, and Susan Duffy.
+The Corporation Commissioners, as of July 2025, are Andrew J. French (who is the current chair), Dwight D. Keen, and Annie Kuether.

 History

 The Kansas Commission was one of the first state regulatory bodies in the nation, established as the Railroad Commission in 1883 by the Kansas Legislature.
 The Railroad Commission had power and authority to regulate steam-operated railroads, express companies, sleeping car companies, and inter-company electric lines.
 The members were elected by a popular vote.

 In 1911, the Kansas Legislature created a three-member Public Utilities Commission to regulate telegraph and telephone companies, pipeline companies, common carriers, water, electric, gas, and all power companies with the exception of those owned by municipalities.
 Members of this commission were appointed by the Governor.

 The present regulatory body, The State Corporation Commission of the State of Kansas was established by the Legislature in 1933.
 Its jurisdiction was extended to include the regulation of motor carriers, gas conservation, and supervision of plugging abandoned wells to protect fresh and usable water from pollution.